danieleteti/delphi-expressions-evaluator/README.md

   Eval: IExprEvaluator;
 begin
   Eval := CreateExprEvaluator;

+  // Complex boolean logic with NOT operator
+  Result := Eval.Evaluate('not (x > 10) and y < 5'); // NOT operator with precedence
+  Result := Eval.Evaluate('not false or not true'); // Multiple NOT operators

   // Complex boolean logic with aggregation
   Result := Eval.Evaluate('(ToInteger("1") = 1 and ToFloat("2.0") = 2.0) or false');